feidens/academic-website/content/project/cryptolib/index.md

 ---
-title: Crypto Java Library
+title: cryptimeleon - crypto Java library
-summary: We currently develop a cryptography Java library that is primarily used for prototyping and evaluation of schemes from research papers
+summary: It is primarily used for prototyping and evaluation of schemes from research papers
 tags:
 - crypto
 - java
-date: "2020-08-01T00:00:00Z"
+date: "2021-07-01T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 #external_link: "https://github.com/upbcuk"